itsluap/luap-server/resources/[qb]/[jobs]/jim-vanillaunicorn/install.md

 -------------------------------------------------------------------------------------------------

-THESE GO IN YOUR SHARED.LUA IN qb-core:
+THESE GO IN YOUR SHARED.LUA IN indigo-core:

 Under the QBShared.Items = {